-- 1. Both data sets (habitat and invertebrate) need to have been sampled in both seasons.
+- 1. Both data sets (macroinvertebrate and habitat) need to have been sampled in both seasons.
 If not, delete that site for that year. - 2.
-Measurements over seasons for all habitat variables should be averaged to combine the single season datasets

-3. Data for each invertebrate collected over seasons should be summed to combine datasets
+Measurements over seasons for all habitat variables should be averaged to combine the single season datasets. - 3.
+Data for each invertebrate collected over seasons should be summed to combine datasets.